FrancisCrickInstitute/Image-Analysis-Group/Cellpose/Run_Cellpose_From_FIJI_on_OnDemand.md

 # How to install Cellpose for FIJI on OnDemand

 [Cellpose](https://github.com/MouseLand/cellpose) is a general model for cell and nuclear segmentation.
 The following is a simple, step-by-step guide to installing Cellpose on [OnDemand](https://openondemand.org/).
+More information on how to access OnDemand at the Crick can be found [in the wiki](https://wiki.thecrick.org/display/HPC/OnDemand).

 > More detailed information on installing Cellpose can be found [here](https://github.com/MouseLand/cellpose?tab=readme-ov-file#installation) if needed.